leonstel/leonstel.github.io/blogs/gmap4.md

 ### Fitting the Pieces

-To recap, this section has covered the infrastructure that this project uses to create new maps easily.
+To recap, this section has covered the infrastructure that this project uses to create and maintain google maps related tasks easily.